zopefoundation/z3c.pagelet/src/z3c/pagelet/README.txt

 ----------------

-A pagelet returns the rendered content without layout in the render method and returns the layout code if we call them.
-See also z3c.template which shows how the tempalte work.
-This samples will only show how the base implementation located in the z3c.pagelet.browser module get used.
+A pagelet returns the rendered content without layout in the render method and returns the layout code if we call it.
+See also z3c.template which shows how the template works.
+These samples will only show how the base implementation located in the z3c.pagelet.browser module get used.

 BrowserPagelet
 --------------

-The base implementation called BrowserPagelet offers built in __call__ and render methods which provide the different template lookup.
-Take a look at the BrowserPagelet class located in z3c.pagelet.browser and you can see that render method returns a IContentTemplate and the __call__ method a ILayoutTemplate defined in the z3c.layout package.
+The base implementation called BrowserPagelet offers builtin __call__ and render methods which provide the different template lookups.
+Take a look at the BrowserPagelet class located in z3c.pagelet.browser and you can see that the render method returns a IContentTemplate and the __call__ method a ILayoutTemplate defined in the z3c.layout package.